xyx0826/Priceall/README.md

 Priceall's development now happens on the `dev` branch that may contain unfinished or unstable features.
 Please direct all pull requests to the `dev` branch.

-My in-game character is `Sector Sabezan`.
-Feel free to send me ISK donations if you wish!
+~~My in-game character is `Sector Sabezan`.
+Feel free to send me ISK donations if you wish!~~ ive stepped away

 # Changelog